gastonmorixe/react-native-new-architecture-research/08-Conclusion-And-Future.md

 -   **CodeGen** is the automated tooling that provides compile-time type safety.
 By generating native interface code from a single JavaScript source of truth, it eliminates an entire class of common runtime errors and makes developing native integrations more robust and maintainable.

 -   **Bridgeless Mode**, the default since React Native 0.74, represents the culmination of these efforts.
-By completely removing the legacy Bridge, it unlocks the full performance potential of the new components and simplifies the framework's overall architecture.
-[1]
+By completely removing the legacy Bridge, it unlocks the full performance potential of the new components and simplifies the framework's overall architecture.[^1]

 ## The Impact: A More Performant and Capable Framework